 Submit Co-Chair post-WGM Survey

-One of the co-chairs of each Work Group must complete and submit the post-SGM co-chair survey feedback on the Working Group Meeting.
-Submission of this survey is a Work Group Health Metric.
+One of the co-chairs of each Work Group must complete and submit the post-WGM co-chair survey feedback on the Working Group Meeting.
+This survey will not be available until the week of the WGM.
+Several emails will be distributed to the co-chairs listserv reminding co-chairs of the survey, its location, and date by which responses are due.
+Completion of this survey is a Work Group Health Metric so work groups are encouraged to complete the survey on time.

 Dissolving a Work Group